wiggitywhitney/mcp-commit-story/scripts/mcp-commit-story-prd.md

 - `git commit -m "fix: update validation logic"`

 ## Discussion Notes (from chat)
-> "Should we use PostgreSQL or MongoDB?
-I'm leaning toward PostgreSQL because we need ACID compliance for financial data..."
+> **Human:** Should we use PostgreSQL or MongoDB?
+I'm leaning toward PostgreSQL because we need ACID compliance for financial data...
 >
+> **Agent:** PostgreSQL is a solid choice for ACID compliance.
+If you need horizontal scaling later, you can consider sharding or a managed service.
+>
-> "Let's go with the fetch-on-demand approach instead of pre-loading everything.
-Simpler to implement and probably good enough for now."
+> **Human:** Let's go with the fetch-on-demand approach instead of pre-loading everything.
+Simpler to implement and probably good enough for now.
+>
+> **Agent:** Agreed.
+This will also reduce memory usage and make the codebase easier to maintain.

 ## Tone + Mood (inferred)
 > Mood: Focused and energized